matthew-upshaw/joistpy/docs/source/usage.rst

 	sji.K_Series

 From there specific designations can be obtained in a similar manner.
-Note that the prefix 'K_',
+Note that the prefix K,
- 'LH_', or 'DLH_' must be added to the joist designation in order to properly access it via dot notation.
+LH, or DLH followed by an underscore must be added to the joist designation in order to properly access it via dot notation.

 .. code-block:: python